nvidia-holoscan/holohub/tutorials/gui_for_python_applications/README.md

 * `florence2_postprocessor_op.py`: Post-processing code to send overlays (e.g., bounding boxes, labels, segmentation masks) to Holoviz.
 * `config.yaml`: Default application parameters.

-The Florence-2 application operates independently of the GUI code.
-You can run it with `python application/florence-2-vision/florence2_app.py` inside the Florence-2 Docker container.
-For GUI integration, the `set_parameters()` method was added to the `FlorenceApp` class.
+The Florence-2 application can be run independently of the GUI code.
+E.g., the application can be run with `python application/florence-2-vision/florence2_app.py` inside the Florence-2 Docker container.
+This will run the application without the GUI controls.
+The only code needed for GUI integration in the application code is the `set_parameters()` method in the `FlorenceApp` class.
 This method updates two fields in the Florence-2 operator:

 ```python
 class FlorenceApp(Application):